Looking across the table at the young, ambitious women, Allison Hines saw herself in them.

 Most importantly, she realized she needed to be grounded in her relationship with God -- not easy amidst a flood of ideologies and influences.

 Eventually, Allison took a full-time job serving a Colorado congressman.
-A month later, she met Sue Vernalis, a staff member with Christian Embassy, the arm of Campus Crusade for Christ that reaches out to men and women in government.
+A month later, she met Sue Vernalis, a staff member with Christian Embassy, the arm of Cru that reaches out to men and women in government.